egandavidpatrick-del/project-navigator/README.md

 **Observation: Hidden unlocks at exactly 5:00, Visible at 5:02 due to notification console display.**

 **Record lock logic lineage: Flur Daniel's, London 1989 - when software engineers were real.
-I was in my prime back in those days :-)**
+I was learning the ropes back in those days :-)**

 <h3>Enola Record Unlock Viewer</h3>